yijunyu/trusted-programming.github.io/articles/work-in-progress/Compiler/CloneDetection.md

 - [x] A clone detector has been created for Rust
 - [x] The clone detection results has been done on Rust compiler, revealing over 700 clone pairs
-- [ ] We are coordinating an effort to refactor Rust compiler to address some of these clones with our Rust experts
+- [ ] We are coordinating an effort to refactor Rust compiler to address 15 of these clone pairs with our Rust experts